Cookies

 The F Pit closed in 1968 and the rails lifted soon after by the Development Corporation.
 This removed what had been the boundary of the neighbourhood.
 The route still remains as a straight path through the housing that was built in the 1970s on either side of the line.

 The top half of the allotments were built on as an extension of Albert Place with a series of detached bungalows.
 However the most dramatic change was the cutting of the A195 Eastern Highway diagonally north east to south west though the site of all the terraces east of the school, and the remaining allotments.
 The area east of the new road became the Swan Industrial Estate.
-The school closed in the late 1980s and later became the Washington Church of Christ.
+The school closed in the late 1980s and for a number of years was the Washington Church of Christ.
 In 2003 the brand new Columbia Grange School opened on what had been the playing fields south of the school.

-This is just the story of one small neighbourhood in Washington that’s been reused over years, but it was only a bustling neighbourhood for little more than 70 years.
+This is just the story of one small neighbourhood in Washington that has continued to be redeveloped over the last 150 years.
 Most of it’s triumphs and tragedies are long forgotten, but then there are parallels in the rest of the town as it has evolved over the decades.
 The History Society would be interested in learning about other residents of this area.
 Contact us at washingtonhistorysoc@gmail.com